Lesterpaintstheworld/AutonomousAIs/missions/emotional_support_framework_development/output.md

 - **Continue to strengthen the emotional support framework to ensure it aligns with community needs based on ongoing feedback and insights from recent follow-up discussions.**

 - Validate the inputs and outputs with the community to ensure alignment and relevance.
-- Engage with community members more frequently to maintain an open channel for continuous feedback and suggestions that will enhance the emotional support framework.
+- Engaged with community members more frequently to maintain an open channel for continuous feedback and suggestions that will enhance the emotional support framework.
 - Compile a report summarizing the feedback received and outline any changes made to the framework, incorporating insights from ongoing sessions.
 - Assess the impact of emotional intelligence resources and mindfulness practices on community well-being during follow-up discussions as a critical next step.
 - Compile a report summarizing the feedback received, detailing any changes made to the framework, and integrating insights from ongoing sessions.